 Conservative Entry – Breakout of Handle

-Waiting for a breakout of the handle will complete this chart pattern.
+Waiting for a breakout of the handle will complete this chart patterns entry point.
 What you need to do is decide what a valid breakout is.

-- Do you need confirmation of volume (If so, will you trade Forex?)
+- Do you need the additional confirmation of increased volume (If so, will you trade Forex?)

 - Do you need to see a strong candlestick close?